dilagluc/InfoSec-Challenge-2018/App CTF Challenge 1/README.md

 ```

 So, it's pretty basic stuff.<br>
 The function gets a username and a password from the user, combine them into one string ([username]:[password]), hash it (using md5) and comparing the hash to **"263c7fa932b26a56ec0ad76b94aff98b"**.
-All if it happens in the if:
+All of it happens in the if:
 ```java
 if (MainActivity.md5(password.getText() + ":" + ((EditText) MainActivity.this.findViewById(C0194R.id.editText)).getText()).equals("263c7fa932b26a56ec0ad76b94aff98b"))
 ```